 C. moschata.
 The deeply cut lobes and ribs of this gorgeous French heirloom distinguish it as one of the most decorative of all winter squash.
 Musquee d'Hiver de Provence also happens to have very rich, sweet, deep orange, finely flavoured flesh that is never watery.
 The seeds can be roasted, and the cured fruits will keep into the following spring.
 Give this remarkable pumpkin room to grow and very fertile soil, and it will return the favour with 20 lb fruits with thick walls and incredible storage potential.
 When ripe, the fruits change from dark green to a buff like salmon colour.

 The thick walls of some pumpkins are wonderful for cooking and store well all winter.
 Pumpkins for carving are thinner walled so kids can decorate them easily.
-Follow along with this handy How to Grow Pumpkins from seed Guide and have some Halloween fun this fall!
+Continue reading below for some key tips on how to grow pumpkins from seed.

 Cucurbita maxima & C. pepo.